 How many people would put there fingers up my hoo ha

 When you decide to have a baby, you think about having a lovely bump and then a squidgy baby to cuddle.
 What you don’t realise is that, in order to get from the lovely bump to the squidgy baby, the world and his wife need to poke at your lady bits in the manor of a small boy picking his nose.
+The bonus is that there’s a good chance you’ll never have smear fear again.

 That Night feeds are not just feeds